AlexDev404/misc-prog/README.md

 Regular pushes will be done to this repository.

 You may reuse whatever code is in here but you must make sure to follow the `LICENSE`.
-Even if a file is not marked with the `LICENSE` it is still under it.
+Even if a file is not marked with the `LICENSE` it is still governed under it.

 Happy Coding! :D